Pediatric Feeding Therapy

 - Parent coaching and support

-- Collaboration with your child’s care team
+- Collaboration with pediatricians, nutritionists, and care teams

-- Telehealth support when in-person isn’t possible
+- Telehealth support when in-person sessions aren’t possible

 We meet your child where they are.
 Sometimes that means trying new foods, and sometimes it means just being around food in a positive way.